 The natural next step after a student learns how to engineer cells with a plasmid and how the cell reads the DNA plasmid gene (transcription) is to learn how to extract those engineered proteins from the cells and from a Fundamental concepts standpoint, to learn the process that the cells use to read the RNA and translate proteins (translation).
 The hands-on exercise of extracting and then holding in their hands the proteins the students have engineered is a great anchor point for the Fundamentals section of Chapter 5, Translation.
 In the hands-on exercise, the students use every skill they have learned in Chapters 1-4, including lysing cells, streaking cells, incubating cells, and engineering cells!

 Because the advanced kits are usually completed in higher level classes with fewer students, they come in packs of four kits.
-The Extract-it Kit comes with four individually packed kits that can be passed out to student groups.
+The Extract-it Kit comes with four individually packed kits that can be passed out to student groups and require engineered cells that your students have recently created from an Engineer-it Kit.
 In addition to a DNA Playground Large, this kit requires the use of a microcentrifuge.

 Smell-it Group Kit & Blue-it Kit (Chapter 6)